-- (C) No liquid petroleum gas (LPG like propane) tanks in use inside any occupied building.
-Outside tanks must connect to appliances with lines approved for that purpose. - (D) Food storage shelves, food preparation areas, food contact surfaces and floors in food preparation and serving areas must be made of or finished with smooth, non-absorbent, cleanable material; and - (E) A table and chairs or equivalent seating and eating arrangements to accommodate the number of occupants living in the sleeping place. - (b) Refrigerators and stoves or hot plates must always be in working condition.
+(iii) No liquid petroleum gas (LPG like propane) tanks in use inside any occupied building.
+Outside tanks must connect to appliances with lines approved for that purpose.

+(iv) Food storage shelves, food preparation areas, food contact surfaces and floors in food preparation and serving areas must be made of or finished with smooth, nonabsorbent, cleanable material; and

+(v) A table and chairs or equivalent seating and eating arrangements to accommodate the number of occupants living in the sleeping place.

+(B) Refrigerators and stoves or hot plates must always be in working condition.

+(C) Clean the facilities and equipment before each occupancy.
+Ensure that high-touch areas in common use facilities are sanitized at least two times daily (if housing occupants are assigned this task, it must be treated as a work assignment rather than a voluntary action).

-- (c) Clean the facilities and equipment before each occupancy. - (d) Common use kitchen and dining areas must be separate from all sleeping quarters.
-There can be no direct opening between kitchen or dining areas and any living or sleeping area. - (e) If the operator becomes aware of or has reason to suspect that anybody preparing, cooking or serving food has a communicable disease as listed in paragraph (22), the operator must bar them from the cooking facility until the disease is no longer communicable. - (f) Buildings must have heating capable of keeping the facility at 68 degrees or more during use. - (19) Dining halls and equipment. - (a) When provided, dining halls or equipment must have the following: - (A) A gas or electric refrigerator, capable of keeping food at or below 41 degrees F. - (B) A minimum equivalent of two cooking burners for every 10 persons or part thereof, 2 families whichever requires the most burners. - (i) If a gas or electric hotplate or wood stove is within 18 inches of a wall, that wall must be made of or finished with smooth cleanable, nonabsorbent, grease-resistant and fire resistant material.
+(D) Common use kitchen and dining areas must be separate from all sleeping quarters.
+There can be no direct opening between kitchen or dining areas and any living or sleeping area.

+(E) If the operator becomes aware of or has reason to suspect that anybody preparing, cooking or serving food has a communicable disease as listed in paragraph (22), the operator must bar them from the cooking facility until the disease is no longer communicable.

+(F) Buildings must have heating capable of keeping the facility at 68 degrees or more during use.

+(G) Facilities must be in buildings or shelters.
+Doors, windows and openings, if any, must have screens of 16 mesh or smaller.

+(dd) Dining halls and equipment.

+(A) When provided, dining halls or equipment must have the following:

+(i) A gas or electric refrigerator, capable of keeping food at or below 41 degrees F.

+(ii) A minimum equivalent of two cooking burners for every 10 persons or part thereof, 2 families, whichever requires the most burners.
+If a gas or electric hotplate or wood stove is within 18 inches of a wall, that wall must be made of or finished with smooth cleanable, nonabsorbent, grease-resistant and fire resistant material.

-NOTE: Labeled and listed appliances are exempt from the 18-inch requirement when installed according to their listing.
+Note: Labeled and listed appliances are exempt from the 18-inch requirement when installed according to their listing.